Tony Parrish: San Francisco 49ers

-In Parrish’s first year with the 49ers, he started every game at safety while tallying up a team-leading 7 interceptions, one forced fumble, two fumble recoveries, and 71 tackles.
+In Parrish's first year with the 49ers, he started every game at safety while tallying up a team-leading 7 interceptions, one forced fumble, two fumble recoveries, and 71 tackles.
 Parrish received the Ed Block Courage Award in 2002 for representing courage and leadership in the face of adversity, and in Parrish's case was based on his performance that excelled regardless of the many injuries that he sustained throughout the season.
 Along with the Ed Block Courage Award, Parrish received multiple awards for his role with the 49ers in 2002 on and off the field: Sports Illustrated All-Pro, Football Digest All-Pro, and the Len Eshmont Award from the 49ers organization (where he was the first 49er to win the award in his inaugural season with the franchise).

 Parrish continued his success with the 49ers in 2003 by starting every game for the 49ers and anchoring their defense.
 Parrish produced another two-interception game in 2003 in week 16 against the Philadelphia Eagles that led to him being named NFC Defensive Player of the Week.
 Parrish also had five consecutive games with an interception in 2003 (November 17 to December 4), which is the second longest streak for consecutive games with an interception in 49ers history.
 Parrish tallied an NFL-leading nine interceptions in 2003 as well as 78 combined tackles and a forced fumble.
 Although he was surprisingly left off of the 2003 Pro Bowl squad, he was named an Associated Press All-Pro and also named to the All-NFC team by Pro Football Weekly.
 Parrish had another successful season in 2004, recording 87 combined tackles and a team-leading four interceptions.

 In 2005, Parrish recorded two interceptions and 44 tackles in 9 starts before fracturing his fibula and ankle against the Chicago Bears in week 9 of the 2005 NFL season.
 Prior to his injury, Parrish had two more two-interception games, one against the Tampa Bay Buccaneers in 2004 and one against the Dallas Cowboys in 2005.
-He led the NFL in total interceptions from 2001-2005, with 25.
+He led the NFL in total interceptions from 2001 to 2005, with 25.

 Tony returned to the 49ers before the start of the 2006 season in a starting role, but was released after their ninth game on December 5.
 Prior to his injury, Parrish started 57 straight games for the 49ers at safety and had started 121 straight games in his NFL career, the longest starting streak at the time since Herman Edwards (135).

 Parrish has the seventh most interceptions of all time for the 49ers (22), the fourth most interception return yards in 49ers history (504), and also has the second most interceptions recorded in a single season in 49ers history with nine.
 Parrish now has some of his memorabilia from his time with the 49ers on display at Levi's Stadium, and is listed on the San Francisco 49ers All-2000s team for his contributions to the team from 2002 to 2006.